 Drawing: Building 18, my first assignment, Yaxchilán, Mexico, 1978.

 My introduction to Mexican culture and history was later aided by Gerald, a history teacher at the art school in San Miguel, and my roommate for a time.
 He taught me about the great revolutions of the 20th Century, and the radical politics of his life as a student in the UK.
 A Mexican born of English parents that had settled in Mexico after the Second World War, Gerald told me he was a Trotskyite.
 This was a term new to me, but one I learned to respect for its practice of principled action.
 Gerald told me of how, before coming to Mexico for his first job as a history teacher, he and other Trotskyites regularly went toe-to-toe with fascist skin-heads demonstrating on the streets of London.
-The resolve in his voice was evident as he described the importance of confronting fascism directly, despite his frail physique.
+The resolve in his voice was evident as he described the importance of confronting fascism directly and forcefully, despite his frail physique.

 Gerald was already an alcoholic when I met him, and meticulously planned each evening’s drinking session at Mama Mía, San Miguel’s most frequented live music and restaurant venue.
-For example, to stave off dehydration he would set out a tall glass of water next to his bed before heading out, a tip I used myself on a few occasions.
+For example, to stave off dehydration from over-drinking he set out a tall glass of water next to his bed before heading out, a tip I used myself on a few occasions.
 We were fast friends, and I learned much from him about Latin America’s revolutionary spirit, even though his own days of activism had begun to sink into a fog.
 When my wife Debra met him on a visit to San Miguel in the 1990s, his most valuable possessions had just been removed by a collection agency, including several paintings by a well-known American painter we had both dated.
 He was broke, but still happy with a glass of wine in his hand.

 Photo: Gerald Baker, historian, Trotskyite and friend.

-A painting of no interest to the collection agency still hung on a wall at his house.
+A painting of no interest to the collection agency still hung on a wall at his house when we visited.
 It was one of mine, a brush and ink of a scene on the shores of Lake Atitlán in Guatemala.
 The collection agency knew nothing of the painter, an art student who left behind the artist’s life before any shot at true name recognition, so they left it behind.
 I remembered the painting, however, and the story it told about the months following my departure from Yaxchilán.
-I had completed the semester assignments and set out on a summer break to get to know my new-found country.
+I had completed the illustration assignments and set out on a summer break to get to know my new-found country.
 To do this, I purchased second-class bus tickets for towns or cities a day’s ride away, and jumped off the bus whenever it stopped somewhere that looked interesting.
 After visiting the local market or hanging out in the main square, I would purchase another ticket to complete the day’s journey.
 Even on an art student’s savings I could afford to do this without hesitation, bringing me into contact with many small communities and isolated places along the byways of central and southern Mexico.

 One village square I visited had a small crowd of people gathered around a busker telling stories and performing tricks with a large and menacing iguana beside him.
 He would announce once in a while that the iguana was also a magician, and that it would soon perform a trick.
 I stood nearby, waiting and enjoying the man’s tricks and stories for quite some time as people came, dropped coins in his hat and moved on.
 After more than an hour I realized that the iguana was not going to do a trick of its own but rather was a bystander just like me.
 Whenever the man mentioned the upcoming trick, however, the crowd murmured interest, dropped money in the hat and watched as long as they could.
 I imagined I was the only one to wait, like Vladimir or Estragon in Becket’s play Waiting for Godot, thinking the trick was imminent.

 By the time I reached Lake Atitlán in Guatemala I had already been to San Juan Ixcoy, a village in the highlands above Huehuetenango.
 I met a blonde, Swiss woman on the bus making its way up the twisting road, and invited her to share a bed in the tiny hostel available in the village.
 She agreed, even though she was older than I and could more easily afford her own bed.
 We witnessed a procession through the village that stopped for a few minutes at each house to share the blessing of the religious statue four men carried on a wooden litter.
 I saw many similar processions in Pajapan, Veracruz where I would latter do my PhD research.
-The Swiss woman and I conversed with a young priest who recounted how the military had been disappearing people in what I later came to know was the beginning of a systematic campaign of terror against the highland Maya.
+We conversed with a young priest who recounted how the military had been disappearing people in what I later came to know was the beginning of a systematic campaign of terror against the highland Maya.
 The Guatemalan Civil War lasted from the 1980s through to 1996, reaching its peak under Presidents Ríos Mont and Lucas Garcia.
-Gerald’s teaching of the 1954 Guatemalan coup d’état and years of CIA support for the military dictatorship ship had prepared me with some background, but I was shaken by the strange mix of quiet resignation and resolve in the priest’s voice.
-I wondered if he was a Marxist too, and what became of him in the years that followed.
+Gerald’s teaching of the 1954 Guatemalan coup d’état and years of CIA support for the military dictatorship had prepared me with some background, but I was shaken by the strange mix of quiet resignation and resolve in the priest’s voice.
+I wondered if he was a Trotskyite too, and what became of him in the years that followed.